usnistgov/mobile-threat-catalogue/_includes/references.md

 [^179]: "H. Hu and N. Wei, \\"A Study of GPS Jamming and Anti-Jamming\\", in Proceedings of Power Electronics and Intelligent Transportation System (PEITS), 2009 2nd International Conference on, 2009, pp. 388-391.\n"

-[^180]: D. DePerry and T. Ritter,�I Can Hear You Now: Traffic Interception and Remote Mobile Phone Cloning with a Compromised CDMA Femtocell, presented at DEFCON 21, 2 Aug.
+[^180]: D. DePerry and T. Ritter, I Can Hear You Now: Traffic Interception and Remote Mobile Phone Cloning with a Compromised CDMA Femtocell, presented at DEFCON 21, 2 Aug.
 2013; www.defcon.org/images/defcon-21/dc-21-presentations/DePerry-Ritter/DEFCON-21-DePerry-Ritter-Femtocell-Updated.pdf [accessed 8/29/2016]

 [^181]: "G.-H. Tu et al., \\"How Voice Call Technology Poses Security Threats in 4G LTE Networks\\", in Proceedings of 2015 IEEE Conference on Communications and Network Security (CNS), 2015.\n"